Sterling Slides On Revived No-deal Brexit Fears - UrduPoint

 Sterling Slides On Revived No-deal Brexit Fears

-By the London afternoon, the pound sank by 1.4 percent against the Dollar.
+By late afternoon New York time, the pound was down by about 1.5 percent against the Dollar.

-The UK Currency had surged late last week after Johnson's governing right-wing Conservative Party clinched a landslide general election victory.
+The British Currency had surged late last week after Johnson's governing right-wing Conservative Party clinched a landslide general election victory.

 "Concerns about a no-deal Brexit at the end of the transition period are exerting pressure on the pound," said analyst Michael Brown at foreign exchange firm Caxton.